 Steven J. Harmon Scholarship

-The North American Die Casting Association is happy to award the Steven J. Harmon Scholarship to Craig Ertl in 2016.
+The North American Die Casting Association is happy to award the Steven J. Harmon Scholarship to David Blondheim, a student at Colorado State University.

 The Harmon scholarship is available to engineering students pursuing their graduate/doctorate degree.
 The criteria is below, and click here to read about past winners.